 First revealed in 2006, the original Chopard L.U.C Twist was okay, to say the least.
-Still, however dressy it was, the silvered dial combined white gold Dauphine hands was not contrasting enough, thus significantly hampering the timekeeper’s legibility.
-It seems that the second edition of the L.U.C.
+Still, however dressy it was, the silvered dial combined white gold Dauphine hands was not contrasting enough, thus significantly hampering the legibility.
+The second edition of the L.U.C.
 Twist, which is now offered with a completely black lacquered face, solves the problem.
-More than that, it makes the watch almost perfect: the winning combo of large Arabic numerals, black dial, and polished hands not only turns the gadget into a nice accessory ready for a black tie event but also allows you to grasp its reading at a single passing glance.
+More than that, it makes the watch almost perfect: the winning combo of large Arabic numerals, black dial, and polished hands not only turns the gadget into a nice accessory ready for a black-tie event but also allows you to grasp its reading at a single passing glance.

 As far as I understand, from the hardware point of view, this is still the same gorgeous dress watch that was presented three years ago during Baselworld 2006, albeit with a new dial.